VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

     return first;
 }
 ```
+Doesn't seems hard,
+but difficulties in life without generics is that
+you should cast result of the function explicitly at the place of usage.

 #### Under the hood {#java_generics_under_the_hood}

 Generics in Java implemented like compile time feature: generics aren't present in Bytecode.
 On Bytecode level you're just working with `Object`.
 But when you use generics compiler checks types and you don't have to use explicit cast.